C/1893 N1 (Rordame–Quénisset): Discovery and observations

 It is unknown who were the actual discoverers of C/1893 H1, however both Alfred Rordame and Ferdinand Quénisset were the first people to report the comet's discovery on 8 and 9 July 1893, respectively.
 The comet was a 3rd-magnitude object in the constellation Lynx at the time of discovery.

 It was only later that it turned out that several other astronomers had already spotted the comet beforehand.
 Amateur astronomers, J. Miller and C. Johnson, claimed they have both observed the comet from Alta, Iowa about 2–3 hours before Rordame made his report to Lewis A. Swift.
-Across the Atlantic, Mario Roso de Luna reportedly saw the comet from Logrosan, Spain on July 4, however he didn't recognized it as a new comet until August 1893 when orbital calculations of de Luna's comet had concluded it was that same object as Rordame–Quénisset.
+Across the Atlantic, Mario Roso de Luna reportedly saw the comet from Logrosan, Spain on 4 July, however he did not recognized it as a new comet until August 1893 when orbital calculations of de Luna's comet had concluded it was that same object as Rordame–Quénisset.
 The earliest known prediscovery observations of the comet was made on 20 June 1893, where William E. Sperra observed the comet a dozen times from Randolph, Ohio but he mistook it for 15P/Finlay in his observation reports.

 Orbital calculations in October 1893 determined that the comet had already passed perihelion a day before the official discovery reports were made.
 It was last observed as a 6th-magnitude object on 3 August 1893, as further observations were made difficult due to increasingly unfavourable low positions in the night sky and a bright full Moon at the time.